WuJinfeng0715/WuJinfeng.github.io/_pages/about.md

 ---

 <font size="3">
 Jinfeng Wu is a third-year postgraduate student pursuing his Master degree in Sociology at Fudan University, China.
 His primary research interest lies in political sociology and digital sociology.
-Specifically, he wants to use social media data to study people's political value.
+Specifically, he wants to use social media data to study people's political values.
 He is currently working on his master’s thesis on the diversification of Chinese cyber patriotism.<br>
 <br>
 For more infomation, please see my <a href="https://wujinfeng0715.github.io/cv/">English cv-page</a> or download <a href="https://wujinfeng0715.github.io//files/CV-JinfengWu-20201002.pdf">my short cv file</a>.<br>
 <br>